olaoyesalem/Bunzz__FunDity/README.md

 # FunDity✔✔🎗💰

-## FunDity -A deccentralized platform for easy,seamless campaign creation.
+## FunDity -A decentralized platform for easy,seamless campaign creation.
 ### A BUNNZ X WEB3AFRIKA HACKHATHON PROJECT

 FunDity is designed to simplify the process of creating and managing crowdfunding campaigns on the blockchain.
 It automatically generates a unique Ethereum address associated with each campaign, provides a dashboard for tracking campaign progress, and includes features like a built-in wallet and social sharing capabilities to make the process more user-friendly.
 Overall, this dApp provides a convenient and streamlined way for individuals and organizations to create and manage crowdfunding campaigns,funds on the blockchain.